Overview

 • authorized recreation programs

-Unlicensed providers who wish to participate should consider applying for a licence.
+Unlicensed providers who wish to participate should consider applying for a licence or joining a licensed home child care agency.
 Learn how to apply for a child care licence.

 Apply

-Applicants and licensees should contact their local service system manager for more information on how to apply.
+Applicants should contact their local service system manager for more information on how to apply.

-Beginning January 1, 2023, enrolment shifted to targeted growth, which focuses on creating affordable child care spaces in communities with populations who need them most.
-Licensees interested in participating in the CWELCC system must demonstrate that their program aligns with local space expansion plans (e.g., is in a priority neighbourhood).
+Ontario has shifted to a directed growth approach, which focuses on creating affordable child care spaces in communities with populations who need them most.
+Licensees interested in participating in the CWELCC system must demonstrate that their program aligns with local space expansion plans (for example, it is in a priority neighbourhood).

 The ministry may also request the above documentation from licensees who request changes to their existing licensed capacity.

-Licensees who opted out of the CWELCC system in 2022 and now wish to apply for enrolment in 2023 may contact their local service system manager to determine whether their program aligns with local space expansion plans.
+Licensees who opted out of the CWELCC system in 2022 and 2023 and now wish to apply for enrolment in 2024 may contact their local service system manager to determine whether their program aligns with local space expansion plans.

 If you participate in CWELCC